 Facebook makes it harder to see 'pages' feeds, google weren't all timeline on me, Pinterest changed something (though, I can't remember what, so it really must not have been that important) and Twitter gave us three more characters.
 Well, #%!...

 I'm pretty sure our phones can flirt with people on Christian Farmer Mingle without us knowing it and my personal photos can be viewed by all on Picasa.

-If you are still wondering the interwebs lost and alone, looking for more places to get up to date news about how I tried to get changed in a used porta-potty with a tick crawling dangerously close to the seat cover and a spider dangling near the exit handle and me pretty sure I was going to end up falling out, half naked, in front of a hundred strangers screaming random obscenities at nature, make sure to check out all the links below and follow me.
+If you are still wandering the interwebs lost and alone, looking for more places to get up to date news about how I tried to get changed in a used porta-potty with a tick crawling dangerously close to the seat cover and a spider dangling near the exit handle and me pretty sure I was going to end up falling out, half-naked, in front of a hundred strangers screaming random obscenities at nature, make sure to check out all the links below the recipe and follow me.

 Grilled Venison Kabobs with Romaine

 - 2 lbs venison roast - cut into 1 ½" cubes